amrfekryy/FSND-project3-linux-server-configuration/README.md

 This is my submission as the third project of the [Full Stack Nano Degree from Udacity](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).

-This project is about how to take a baseline installation of a Linux server and prepare it to host web applications. how to secure the server from a number of attack vectors, install and configure a database server, and deploy an existing [web application](https://github.com/Amr-Fekry/FSND-project2-item-catalog) onto it.
+This project is about how to take a baseline installation of a Linux server and prepare it to host web applications.
+It involves how to secure the server from a number of attack vectors, install and configure a database server, and deploy an existing [web application](https://github.com/Amr-Fekry/FSND-project2-item-catalog) onto it.

 ### Server Information:
 - IP Address: 52.57.126.228